Statutory Rape: A Serious Yet Confusing Crime

 It is a generally agreed-upon fact that the law must protect children from sexual abuse.
 Statutory rape is one such situation where the law aims to help prevent teenagers from sexual situations with adults.

-If you are facing a statutory rape charge, it is essential that you seek legal help from an attorney who has experience in criminal law.
+If you are facing a statutory rape charge, you must seek legal help from an attorney who has experience in criminal law.
 Only a trained legal professional will be able to understand the legal aspects of your situation.

 The Definition of Statutory Rape